-Training Courses for Controllers and Engineers designed and implemented to meet the requirements [Arg 2.4]
+6.6 Training Courses for Controllers and Engineers designed and implemented to meet the requirements [Arg 2.4]

 The safety requirements derived from the PSSA are listed here.
-Evidence is to be supplied by ANSPs as outlined in italics.
-[Refer: Safety Plan 7.2.4].
+Evidence is to be supplied by ANSPs as outlined in italics [Safety Plan 7.2.4].

-GUIDANCE: Evidence will need to be presented to show that any training necessary for controllers or engineers to be able to operate and maintain the equipment has been identified, appropriate training courses developed, and that staff has successfully completed those courses.
+GUIDANCE: Evidence will need to be presented to show that any training necessary for controllers or engineers to be able to operate and maintain the equipment has been identified, appropriate training courses developed, and that staff have successfully completed those courses.

 Arg 2.4 - Assurance Objectives Evidence Summary (1) Confirm that the training courses have been designed to meet the requirements Consider each of the safety requirements in turn and provide evidence that they have been met.
-See Safety Plan activities 7.2.4 (2) Confirm that the training courses have been implemented.
+See [Safety Plan 7.2.4] (2) Confirm that the training courses have been implemented.
 Provide evidence that this has been done

-People Safety Requirements
+6.6.1 People Safety Requirements